HSRLCLab/SmartFactory_SorticRoboter_CommunicationHub/README.md

 #### MQTT

 The communication protocol used to communicate via Wifi is MQTT.
 For an explanation of the technology look [here](https://github.com/philipzellweger/SmartFactory_MQTTCommunication).

+#### Deque

+The messages received via MQTT are stored after serialization in a Deque of shared pointers.
+A Deque is a Queue, which can be accessed from both sides.
+Here you can find an explanation about [Deque](https://de.cppreference.com/w/cpp/container/deque).

+#### Shared pointer

+Shared pointers are used to transfer dynamically created objects.
+The advantage of shared pointers is that you do not need direct control over deleting dynamically created objects.
+As soon as no pointer points to the created object, the object is automatically deleted.
+This tool makes the factory design pattern very powerful.
+An explanation of shared pointer can be found [here](https://de.cppreference.com/w/cpp/memory/shared_ptr).

 ## Hardware